 Established as a platform for open discussion, experimentation and collaboration across multiple art forms, the Collaborative Artists Company engages with artists from a variety of practices , including visual arts, dance, music, theatre, performance art, social practice, design, digital media, and the literary arts.
 We view art as a transformational practice and aim to develop and implement collaborative projects that explore the intersections between fine art disciplines while at the same time connecting with a broader interdisciplinary inquiry enabling dialogue among, science, social science, humanities and other systems of knowledge.

-The Collaborative Artists Company has four core functions:
+The Collaborative Artists Collective has four core functions:

 - COMMUNITY ENGAGEMENT